antoniofractuous/MEAN-stack-angular/README.md

 ![book register website](./images/book-register-website.png)

  Congrats!!
-We have just implemented a simple book register web form using a MEAN stack!
+You have just implemented a simple book register web form using a MEAN stack!